Fast read

 We have enough raw materials to produce billions of solar panels

 What many people don’t realise is that solar production is relatively straightforward.
 Almost all the raw materials involved in production are abundant and relatively eco-friendly.
-As well as most of them are recyclable.

 So let’s look at the major components in detail: